is an attribute of the dynamics

 has to be bounded in time and space.

 that, when unopposed, will change the motion of an object.
 In other words,

 a force can cause an object with mass to change its

 includes to begin moving from a state of rest), i.e., to accelerate.
 Force

 can also be described by intuitive concepts such as a push or a pull.
 A

 force has both magnitude and direction, making it a vector quantity.
 It is

 measured in the SI

 and represented by the symbol F.

-is a force that gives rise to an equilibrium in a
+is a force that gives rise to an

 physical system.
 If the system is perturbed away from the equilibrium, the